Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 Figure \ref{fig:twod_euler_steady_tria_reg} shows results for right triangular grids, which are generated from $n n$ quadrilateral grids, where $n=32, 48, 64, 80, 96, 112, 128$.
-Again, YH is second-order but more accurate than Fromm's scheme.
-In this case, YH is more accurate than third-order schemes.
-For the FSR schemes, we observe that third-order schemes remain third-order but fourth- and fifth-order schemes have lost their design accuracy.
-These high-order schemes reduce to third-order on right triangular grids.
+Again, YH is second-order accurate but more accurate than Fromm's scheme.
+In this case, YH is more accurate than third-order schemes on coarse grids.
+For the FSR schemes, we observe that third-order schemes remain third-order accurate but fourth- and fifth-order schemes have lost their design accuracy.
+These high-order schemes are only third-order accurate on right triangular grids.
 Apparently, the accuracy deterioration is due to the fact that these schemes do not reduce to their one-dimensional versions along each grid line.
 Such scheme can be constructed by performing one-dimensional reconstruction along each grid line \cite{AbalakinBakhvalovKozubskaya:IJNMF2015}; but it will require to store a collection of nodes at each edge along its direction.
 Note, however, that these schemes are still significantly more accurate than the second- and third-order schemes.

 Figure \ref{fig:twod_euler_steady_tria_equi}} shows results for equilateral triangular grids.
 The grids were generated from the right triangular grids by shifting the nodes to the left as shown in Figure \ref{fig:two_euler_steady_tria_equi_grid}.
 As can be seen, results are very similar to the previous case.
-In this case, it was hoped that fourth- and fifth-order schemes would keep the design orders of accuracy, but they reduce to third-order because again they do not reduce to purely one-dimensional schemes along each grid line.
+In this case, it was hoped that fourth- and fifth-order schemes would keep the design orders of accuracy, but they reduce to third-order accurate because again they do not reduce to purely one-dimensional schemes along each grid line.
 It is expected to achieve design orders of accuracy if the LSQ gradient reduces to the centra difference formula at a node when projected along each grid line.
 Such a gradient formula has not been discovered yet; it is nor clear if it is even possible.